Music of Genshin Impact: Inazuma soundtrack

+Realm of Tranquil Eternity

 Like the soundtrack for the Liyue region, the music of Inazuma also took on the fusion of traditional or folk musical elements with Western orchestration.
 Much of the compositions took from historic Japanese melodies.
 One instance is "Sakura Sakura", which was adapted for the theme of the Electro Archon.
 After learning about the popularity of previous combat music with players, Yu-Peng Chen chose to compose four combat themes for Inazuma, opposed to the Mondstadt and Liyue regions only having three combat themes each.
 He also adopted the rhythmic style of modern electronic music in composing the music.
-The Inazuma soundtrack was performed by the Tokyo Philharmonic Orchestra, with Hirofumi Kurita (栗田 博文) as the conductor and Sachiko Miyano (宮野 幸子) of SHANGRI-LA Inc. as the scoring sessions director.
+The Inazuma soundtrack was performed by the Tokyo Philharmonic Orchestra, with Hirofumi Kurita (栗田 博文) as the conductor and Sachiko Miyano (宮野 幸子) of Shangri-La Inc. as the scoring sessions director.
 The sound recording was done at multiple studios in China and Japan, and the mixing and mastering was done by music engineers Simon Rhodes and Simon Gibson of Abbey Road Studios in London.
 The recording process took around one and half months; the production for four months in total with preliminary communication accounted for.

 Realm of Tranquil Eternity (寂远无妄之国), the seventh soundtrack album to be produced for Genshin Impact and dedicated to the Inazuma Chapter, got released on September 22, 2021.
 Prior to that, its track listing was officially announced on September 17.
-The album featured sixty-two (62), all composed and arranged by Yu-Peng Chen.
+The album featured 62 tracks, all composed and arranged by Yu-Peng Chen.